albertony/jafs/README.md

 device `Jotta` contains some built-in mount points which are used from the official software:
 * `Archive` are a generic file store accessible through in the web user interface only.
 * `Sync` is where the files synchronization with the official desktop client are kept.
+* `Trash` is a temporary storage for files that have been marked as deleted, but not permanently erased yet.
+Jottacloud saves deleted files for a minimum 30 days before permanently deleting them.
+Files and folders from the any of the other mount points will be present here, and also deleted custom mount points.
-* `Shared` is a special mount point for sharing of files by giving public access using a secret.
+* `Links` is a special mount point for sharing of files by giving public access using a secret.
 This mount point is not behaving like folder and is therefore excluded by default from the JaFS methods that are working with mount points (but can be included with an extra argument).
+* `Shared` is an old mechanism for the sharing logic now in `Links`, i think.
 * `Latest` is also a special mount point, this is for showing recent activity.
 Also not behaving like a folder and excluded by default from the JaFS methods that are working with mount points.

 When you in JaFS retrieves mount points on the built-in device you will get `Archive` and `Sync` back.
-The special mount points `Shared` and `Latest` are not by default exposed as mount points, the corresponding functionality are handled via dedicated methods instead.
+The special mount points `Trash`, `Links` and `Latest` are not by default exposed as mount points, the corresponding functionality are handled via dedicated methods instead.

 The backup functionality in the official desktop client creates a device specific for your client,